surbhit21/GSoC-2019/README.md

 Running a FindSim can be a computing extensive processes depending on the size of the model and various parameters involved.
 With FindSim running on a high-performance machine, we can handle models and data with larger scale in less time.
 Meanwhile, we want more flexible access to FindSim, for example doing experiments by FindSim on a web borwser.
 To combine the flexibility of users' machines and the the computation power of high-performance machine, we developed FindSim REST APIs.
 Based on HTTP protocol, you can access well implemented FindSim running  on a high-performance machine with your network terminal anywhere.

+<h2 id="2">2.Registration to Findsim Interface</h2>

 We also have web-based tool named FindSim-drupal(See https://github.com/BhallaLab/Findsim-drupal) which allow users to use the FindSim pipeline in a user-friendly way.
-This REST APIs for FindSim can be a strong support for the web tool.

-<h2 id="2">2.Registration to Findsim Interface</h2>
+The REST APIs are designed for implementing on HPC and only accessible for FindSim web tool.
+Users can only access FindSim on HPC via this web interface.
+To use the services, you need to register with FindSim web interface at http://findsimweb.ncbs.res.in/?q=user/register

 <h2 id="3">3.APIs' User Guide</h2>